RoggersAnguzu/INVENTORY_MANAGEMENT_SYSTEM/README.md

 ## Contributors

-The Ranguzu Inventory System was developed by [Roggers Anguzu].
+The Ranguzu Inventory System was developed by Roggers Anguzu.
 If you're interested in contributing, feel free to fork the repository and make enhancements or improvements.